sundayluckyenyinna/omnix-core/Readme.markdown

 >abstracted!_**

 ## Requirement & Usage
-To use the omnix-core starter library insert the following snippet to the pom.xml.
+To use the omnix-core starter library, insert the following snippet to the pom.xml.
 ```html
   <dependency>
     <groupId>com.accionmfb.omnix</groupId>